clemneo/clemneo.github.io/_posts/2023-02-11-we-found-an-neuron.md

 {% include_relative plotly/an_neuron_vs_all_tokens.html %}

-It seems like the neuron basically adds the embedding of `“ an”` to the residual stream, which increases the output probability for “ an” since the unembedding step consists of taking the dot product of the final residual with each token.
+It seems like the neuron basically adds the embedding of `“ an”` to the residual stream, which increases the output probability for “ an” since the unembedding step consists of taking the dot product of the final residual with each token[^extra1].

 Are there other neurons that are also congruent to `“ an”`?
 To find out, we can calculate the congruence of all neurons with the `“ an”` token: